laubonghaudoi/Chinese_Rime/README.md

 # Collection of Rime Input Method Schemas for Chinese Dialects

+## The Mission of this Project

-This repo collects the Rime input method schemas and vocabularies for Archaic Chinese, Middle Chinese and modern Chinese dialects.
+This repo collects the Rime phonetic spelling input method schemas and vocabularies for Archaic Chinese, Middle Chinese and modern Chinese dialects.
+This project is dedicated to providing useful phonetic spelling input methods for all non-Mandarin Chinese dialects, preventing the stale where non-Mandarin Chinese speakers are compelled to use Mandarin input methods.
+In addition, this project also serves as a useful tool for Chinese dialect learners and a reference for linguistic research.

+This repo works as two parts.
+Folders under the `data/` directory are the sources of some schemas, which are reserved as submodules so that authors of these repos can keep their schemas up to date.
+Since not all schemas are created on Github, the collection of schemas under this directory is incomplete.
+The folders under `download/` are off-the-shelf version of the all collected schemas, which you can download, deploy and use directly.
+I will check the version of schemas under `data/` and copy the newest version to `download/`, to make sure all off-the-shelf schemas are updated.

+## Tutorial

 To add support for a certain schema to your Rime input method, simply copy the `.dict.yaml` and `.schema.yaml` to the user folder, then append the schema id in `default.yaml` and re-deploy.